rkmurthy366/EventCountdown/README.md

 ### Adding an Event

-1. Open a new tab to see the CountdownTab dashboard
+1. Open a new tab to see the EventCountdown dashboard
 2. Enter the event name in the "Event Name" input field
 3. Select the event date using the date picker
 4. Click the "Add Event" button to create the event